 members of the Association as a condition of their authority to transact

-insurance in this State.
+insurance or a health maintenance organization business in this State.
 The Association must perform its functions under

 the plan of operation established and approved under Section 531.10 and must

 exercise its powers through a board of directors established under